omise/omise-ios/README.md

 A class representing token.
 This class is what will be passed to the delegate if the request is successful.

+### Charge
+A class representing charge.
+This class is what will be passed to the delegate if the request is successful.

 ### Omise

 A class for requesting token.
 See also sample code below.